Mic1/workcation-react-redux/README.md

 SSR, streaming etc will be added to the various examples once they are reasonably functional

 Planned:
-  1) Next13 - directory based routing
+  1) Next13 - directory based routing, SSR, streaming etc
   2) Redux and RTK Query
   3) Redux and react-query
   4) react-router